World's top finishing resource since 1989

 K.Dharmaraj- Coimbatore, Tamil Nadu, India

 A. Hi Dharmaraj.
-Unfortunately there is simply no way to approach the problem from that direction because failure can come from numerous problems with the substrate, the pretreatment, the phosphate process per se, the post-treatment, handling & packaging, shipping, exposure conditions, or mis-specification.
-Instead you must describe what you are doing and exactly what you mean by "corroding only later stages".
-Thanks, and sorry.
+Unfortunately there may be no way to approach the problem from that direction -- because failure, early or late, can come from numerous problems with the substrate, the pretreatment, the phosphate process per se, the post-treatment, handling & packaging, shipping, exposure conditions, or mis-specification.
+Please describe what you are doing and exactly what you mean by "corroding only later stages".
+Thanks!

 Regards,